 1934 California Alien Angling License Button

 In addition to the 1934-35 hunting license buttons California issued for the 1934-35 fiscal year, the state produced a number of angling license buttons to cover the 1934 calendar year.
 Separate buttons were issued to Resident, Non Resident and Alien fishermen.
-Sample and Duplicate buttons were also produced.
+Sample and Duplicate license buttons were also produced.
+For a gallery with all of the different California Angling License Buttons, click here.

 Alien licenses have always captivated collectors.
 The wording is exotic and, in most cases, they are really hard to acquire – thus providing the ultimate “thrill of the hunt” experience.
 Many years ago, I completed a set of California paper Alien fishing licenses from their inception in 1914 through some time around WWII.